 Spar varnish and urethane are both protective coatings used for exterior surfaces, especially in marine applications.
 Both sealers offer impressive moisture resistance and a durable coating that protects surfaces from moisture, water, scratches, and weather elements.

 Spar urethane has a more flexible coating, retains its clear finish longer, is easier to apply, and dries faster than spar varnish.

 What is Spar Varnish?

 Today, spar varnish is no longer restricted to boats and ships as homeowners now use the finish on their exterior wood surfaces to protect them from UV rays, dents, and water damage.
-You can apply spar varnish with a paintbrush or an applicator rag.
-Paintbrushes are faster but applicator rags give a smoother finish.

 What is Spar Urethane?

 Spar urethane is a protective coating applied over exterior surfaces, usually in marine applications.
 It creates a flexible moisture-resistant coating that protects surfaces from outdoor weather elements.

 Since spar urethane is flexible, its finish can contact and expand based on temperature changes.
 It creates a clear finish that doesn’t yellow over time.